jeromecoupe/webstoemp/_posts/2014-10-20-jekyll-more-than-a-blog-generator.md

 ## Data

 Jekyll now also supports [formatted data](http://jekyllrb.com/docs/datafiles/) in the form of JSON, YAML or CSV files.
-Data are used for items having a spreadsheet-like nature and not needing their own URLs or page.
-These data files are stored in the `_data` folder by default and outputted in templates using `site.data.filename`.
+Data are used for items having a spreadsheet-like nature and not needing their own URL or page.
+These data files are stored in the `_data` folder by default and output in templates using `site.data.filename`.

 Let's say we create a file hosting all your social media accounts and usernames.
 Once stored in `/_data/socialmedia.yml`, we can then access the data using `site.data.socialmedia` and use it in our templates, most notably through a `for` loop.